How Much Do Vet Assistants Make? Average Vet Assistant Salary in 2025

 Job Outlook for Vet Assistants

-The future looks bright for vet assistants.
-With the growing pet ownership and increasing demand for veterinary services, job opportunities in this field are expected to rise.
+The future looks bright for veterinary assistants.
+Job opportunities in this field are expected to rise.
 According to the Bureau of Labor Statistics, the employment of veterinary assistants and laboratory animal caretakers is projected to increase by 19% from 2020 to 2030, much faster than the average for all occupations.
+There is no education requirement beyond having a high school diploma or GED to become a vet assistant, so it's a career path that's accessible to a wider range of people.
+However, many employers prefer candidates to attend a veterinary assistant certificate program or other formal training program.

 Frequently Asked Questions